 2. lids or use poly plastic as a seal.

-Second sort and salt the cucumbers by size.
+Second sort and salt (process as jarring) the cucumbers by size.
 Always salt according to size (small, medium, large) in separate containers.
 Makes a better product.

 To prepare ingredients – Take dill and tarragon, horseradish (root), garlic claw no skin, bitter peppers, clean them and to chop into pieces about 5 to 15 cm long. (some like onion also and I suggest to crush a garlic claw slightly to help release the flavor.
 I also like to use the whole pepper and leave stem on, they are very edible also.)